AliMoharramipour/Subjective-Dissimilarity-and-Discrimination-Capacity-/README.md

 		2. Show the target face and candidate faces chosen by the body selector and have the subject rank the candidate faces.
 	2. Generate a new dissimilarity matrix based on all the ranking data collected up to this point.
 	3. Run metric MDS `fit_transform` on the new dissimilarity matrix, using the embedding output of the previous MDS as the seed.
 We fill in the missing cells, similar to 2, prior to running the metric MDS (*Note: In the pilot, we ran the metric MDS without filling in the missing cells; The value of the missing cells was set to zero)
+4. Repeat (3) for `num_iterations`
-4. Find all remaining face pairs in the dissimilarity matrix which have no data associated with them, and run backfill trials to fill in missing data using the process described in (3).
+5. Find all remaining face pairs in the dissimilarity matrix which have no data associated with them, and run backfill trials to fill in missing data using the process described in (3).
-5. Save the dissimilarity matrix and the embeddings from the experiment for later use.
+6. Save the dissimilarity matrix and the embeddings from the experiment for later use.

 ### Dissimilarity matrix formula
 Each trial is segmented into sets of three, consisting of the target face and a combination of two of the candidate faces.
 Within each set, the face that ranked lower is marked as the odd face.
 Subsequently, the dissimilarity value between a given pair *x* and *y* is calculated as follows.
 The instances that *x* and *y* were compared, where either of them was the target face, are selected.
 The ratio of instances where one of them was the odd face is calculated as the dissimilarity value.
 We added 0.5 to both the numerator and the denominator when calculating this ratio to avoid getting a dissimilarity value of zero (only the diagonal value of the dissimilarity matrix should be zero) (*Note: in the pilot, we added 2 instead of 0.5.
 0.5 is a better choice, so we use 0.5 in the main code)

-It is noteworthy that in the code, we first calculated the similarity value (i.e., the ratio where none of the faces was marked as the odd face) and then calculated the dissimilarity value by subtracting one from the similarity value.
+It is noteworthy that in the code, we first calculate the similarity value (i.e., the ratio where none of the faces was marked as the odd face) and then calculate the dissimilarity value by subtracting one from the similarity value.

 ### Logging
 The PsychoPy library automatically logs an `info.log`, which records experiment parameters and current machine parameters (the window, for example), as well as created objects and the location of mouse clicks including mouse down and mouse up. `warn.log` records the information from `info.log` that is at the `WARNING` level for debugging purposes.
 A `psychopy.log.csv` file is also created, which is currently not used.